Biquaternions/Fish/README.md

 To compile a server-ready paperclip jar, run `./gradlew createMojmapBundlerJar`.
 To install the `fish-api` and `fish` dependencies to your local Maven repo, run `./gradlew publishToMavenLocal`.
 The compiled paperclip jar will be in `fish-server/build/libs`.

-# Support
-This project is designed for Serlith Network, so support is currently not guaranteed until we can find someone to properly maintain the project.

 # Credits:

 1. PaperMC Team.
 2. Pufferfish Host.
-3. PurpurMC Team, for their paperweight project setup and both Inventory and Villager patches.
+3. PurpurMC Team, for their paperweight project setup.
-4. Winds-Studio, for their async and performance patches.
+4. Winds-Studio, for their auto release script.
+5. SparklyPower, for their Parallel World Ticking patch.